eisenbeisr/CSC466-OffensiveSecurityResearch/Phase1.md

 - Next, we will run an `Nmap` port scan to find all the open ports on the `Metasploitable2 VM` using the following command

-**Scans all 65,535 ports on the target system and returns every port that is open**
+**Scans all 65,535 ports on the target system and returns every open port**
 ```
 nmap -p- <target ip>
 ```

+- A few exploitable ports that were open on our target system are as follows
+  + `ftp port 21`
+  + `telnet port 23`
+  + `samba port 445`

 # Phase 1.4 - Exploiting using Metasploit Framework

-- Now that we know the open ports on the target system, we can switch to the `Metasploit Framework` tool to exploit some vulnerabilities
+- Now that we know the open ports on the target system, we can use the `Metasploit Framework` tool on our `Kali Linux VM` to exploit some vulnerabilities
-- In our case, the file transfer protocol (FTP) port 21 was open, so we will exploit an `FTP` shell access vulnerability on the target system using the following commands using `Metasploit Framework` on the `Kali Linux VM`
+- Since we know that `ftp port 21` is open, we can exploit an FTP shell access vulnerability on the target system using the following commands

-**Uses the format `category/OS/service/specific_exploit`**
+**Loads the exploit to target an FTP backdoor vulnerability granting unauthorized access**
 ```
 use exploit/unix/ftp/vsftpd_234_backdoor
 ```